-Building on Free-Grace Theology, this course is designed to help students, understand and apply the principles of personal evangelism and discipleship in order to join Jesus in changing the world through evangelism and disciple-making.
-This course will complement the undergraduate course of the same name which focuses on corporate evangelism and disciple-making.
+This course is designed to help students understand the principles of corporate evangelism and discipleship and how to join Jesus in changing the world through disciple-making.
+This class will complement the undergraduate course of the same name which will focus on personal evangelism and disciple-making.

-MS-890 Ministry Internship 1
+MS-890 Field Practicum 1